-- Read, research, synthesize information, write to persuade, design to persuade, and give presentations to peers that support, but do not repeat, their written and designed work. - Select and synthesize facts from multiple sources into coherent arguments directed at specific readers using prose, lists, and design elements. - Increase awareness of global issues by learning about countries around the world. - Increase awareness of rhetorical strategy through composing arguments using logic and emotion. - Become more sophisticated global citizens.
+- Read, research, synthesize information, write to persuade, and design to persuade. - Select and synthesize facts from multiple sources into coherent arguments directed at specific readers using prose, lists, and design elements. - Increase awareness of global issues by learning about countries around the world. - Increase awareness of rhetorical strategy through composing arguments using logic and emotion. - Become more sophisticated global citizens.